GitauHarrison/notes/linode/server_monitoring.md

 On the top-right corner of each client instance, there is an ellipsis button.
 Once clicked, we can see "Delete".
 At your discretion, you can click on "Delete" to delete the Longview client.

-On our Linode, we can run the following command:
+On our Linode, we can run the following command to complete the uninstallation process:

 ```python
 user@project~$ sudo apt-get remove linode-longview